Random Vector With Continuous Marginals That is Not Continuous

 The joint probability density function of is computed as follows:

-In other words, the joint probability density function of can be computed by integrating the joint probability density function of with respect to .
+In other words, the joint probability density function of can be computed by integrating the joint probability density function of

 Partial derivatives of the distribution function of a continuous vector